Bernard Hopkins (basketball): Professional career

 Hopkins was invited to the Portsmouth Invitational Tournament following his senior season, the only postseason camp conducted for just the top NCAA seniors.
 It is a chance to impress National Basketball Association (NBA) scouts to possibly get drafted in that respective year's NBA draft.
 Hopkins was named the MVP of the tournament yet failed to get drafted a month later.
 Instead, the Continental Basketball Association's Yakima Sun Kings selected him third overall in their draft.
-He played for the Sun Kings for one season where he was named the Rookie of the Year and got selected to the all-rookie and all-league teams.
+He played for the Sun Kings for one season where he was named the Rookie of the Year and got selected to the All-CBA Second and All-Rookie First teams.

 Since 1998–99 he has played for various teams, all in Spain, and became a naturalized citizen of that country.
 His career highlights include being named a Liga ACB All-Star in 1999 and 2001, a five-time Player of the Month and a 24-time Player of the Week.

 On November 6, 2012, Blu:sens Monbús, his last team in Spain, announced it will retire his number 4 at the end of the 2012–13 season.